Your trusted partner in cosmetic care abroad

 Weeks 2–4

 Significant improvement in comfort.
 Swelling continues to go down and you can see the emerging natural shape.
-Light exercise and desk work can resume.
-Avoid heavy lifting, chest-focused exercise, and anything that puts direct pressure on the surgical site during this phase.
+Most patients have already returned to light desk work in week one; light lower-body exercise can restart around week two.
+Continue to avoid upper-body exercise, heavy lifting, chest loading, and anything that puts direct pressure on the surgical site until around four weeks.

 Months 2–6